simonw/datasette-copy-to-memory/README.md

 Will serve two databases: the original at `/fixtures` and the in-memory copy at `/fixtures_memory`.

+## Demo

+A demo is running on [latest-with-plugins.datasette.io](https://latest-with-plugins.datasette.io/) - the [/fixtures_memory](https://latest-with-plugins.datasette.io/fixtures_memory) table there is provided by this plugin.

 ## Configuration

 By default every attached database file will be loaded into a `_memory` copy.